Yarin-Dev/Yarin-Dev/README.md

 # Hi, I'm Yarin 👋

-Developer interested in backend systems, multiplayer games and cybersecurity I develop and host Discord bots used by different online communities and content creators.
+Developer interested in backend systems, multiplayer games and cybersecurity.
+I develop and host Discord bots used by different online communities and content creators.

 ## Github Projects